-In 2015, Four Corners exposed these atrocities – and shocked the nation.
+In 2015, Four Corners exposed these atrocities, shocking the nation.

-In 2016, a special commission of inquiry into the greyhound-racing industry released its findings and reported that even though this horrific practice is illegal, “a trainer, who admitted to engaging in live baiting, testified that about 10 to 20 per cent of trainers engaged in live baiting”.
+In 2016, a special commission of inquiry into the greyhound-racing industry released its findings and reported that even though this horrific practice is illegal, “a trainer, who admitted to engaging in live baiting, testified that about 10 to 20% of trainers engaged in live baiting”.

-In 2015, 624 greyhounds were exported from Australia to stimulate international greyhound-racing industries.
-There is no formal tracking of these exports, and the dogs all face uncertain futures.
+In the 2021–2022 financial year, 173 greyhounds were exported from Australia to stimulate international greyhound-racing industries.
+There is no formal track record of these exports, and the dogs all face uncertain futures.

-Dogs are exported to countries which often lack adequate animal-welfare legislation.
-Export to Macau has been banned since 2013, but it has continued to occur in the years since:
+Dogs are often exported to countries that lack adequate animal-welfare legislation.
+Export to Macau has been banned since 2013, but it has continued to occur in the years since.

-There are often no adoption services for greyhounds in destination countries, and greyhounds are also at risk of being killed for dog meat once no longer deemed useful or profitable to the racing industry.
+In 2018, Macau’s notorious Canidrome was forcibly closed, and authorities found 533 abandoned and neglected greyhounds – many from Australia.
+While some were rehomed, others were euthanised.
+There are often no adoption services for greyhounds in destination countries, and the animals are also at risk of being killed for meat once no longer deemed useful or profitable to the racing industry.

 How to Help Greyhounds

-Thankfully, the cruelty inherent in greyhound racing is something that has steadily been revealed to the public in recent years.
+Thankfully, the cruelty inherent in greyhound racing has steadily been exposed to the public in recent years.

 In 2016, the New South Wales government commissioned an inquiry which concluded that the greyhound-racing industry is incapable of reform.
 Yet the government continues to throw away tens of millions of dollars on regulation, prize money, and infrastructure.